Antoinette Perry always began her school assemblies with a simple yet meaningful cheer.

 But she’s still making lots of connections and staying in touch with Islanders and her Acadian roots.

-Despite her busy schedule as lieutenant governor, Antoinette still travels to Tignish twice a month to play the pipe organ at Sunday mass—for both the English and French services.
+Despite her busy schedule as lieutenant governor, Antoinette still traveled to Tignish twice a month to play the pipe organ at Sunday mass—for both the English and French services.

 She considers it a way to serve and stay connected with her community and her family.